 9.3 We shall have no liability to you under or in connection with this Contract in respect of:

 c) Loss of agreements or contracts;

 e) Loss of use or corruption of software, data, or information;

 g) Indirect or consequential loss.

-9.1.2 if you do sign (either in person, in ink, or digitally) a Letter of Authority document, this Contract shall terminate on the date that the New Energy Supply Contract terminates in accordance with its terms.
+10.3 if you provide us with a signed Client Consent document, the Contract shall terminate on the date that the New Supply Contract terminates in accordance with its terms.

-9.2.3 the other party suspends, or threatens to suspend, or ceases or threatens to cease to carry on all or a substantial part of its business; or
+10.7 the other party suspends, or threatens to suspend, or ceases, or threatens to cease to carry on all or a substantial part of its business; or

-11.3.1 Each party undertakes that it shall not at any time during the Contract, and for a period of 5 years after termination of the Contract, disclose to any person any confidential information concerning the business, affairs, clients, or suppliers of the other party, except as permitted by clause 11.3.2.
+13.1 Each party undertakes that it shall not at any time during the Contract, and for a period of 5 years after termination of the Contract, disclose to any person any confidential information concerning the business, affairs, clients, or suppliers of the other party, except as we have permitted.

 (a) to its employees, officers, representatives, subcontractors, or advisers who need to know such information for the purposes of carrying out the party’s obligations under the Contract.
 Each party shall ensure that its employees, officers, representatives, subcontractors, or advisers to whom it discloses the other party’s confidential information comply with this clause 11.3; and